+All bookings for Ruskin courses are made on the University's online store.
 Please note, the Ruskin cannot reserve a place for you in advance or receive cash or part payment/deposits for a course.
 All payments should be made in full at the time of booking via the University's online store.

 If you are eligible for one of the discounted rates, please remember to bring some ID with you for the first day of the course.

-Please note the Ruskin's cancellation policies for the summer short courses.
+Please note the Ruskin's cancellation policy for the summer short courses.
 These policies are in contrast to the terms and conditions listed on the online store and take precedence over that policy.

 Any booking that is cancelled more than one month before the start date of a course will receive a full refund.
 Cancellations received within one month of the start of a course will not be refunded.

 The Ruskin reserves the right to cancel a course up to one month before the start date of a course, beyond that point, a course will be guaranteed.
 If a course is cancelled by the school, participants will be refunded in full.